unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

 - **DCC asset file**

-  We can assign a DCC asset file inside the Unity project to launch the supported DCC tool and turns on Auto-Sync automatically.
+  We can assign a DCC asset file inside the Unity project to launch a new instance of the applicable DCC tool and turn on **Auto-Sync** in the plugin automatically, provided that [MeshSyncDCCPlugins](https://docs.unity3d.com/Packages/com.unity.meshsync.dcc-plugins@latest) has been installed in the DCC tool.

   The **Run mode** property specifies how to launch the DCC tool, and can be set with one of the following values: